garyforsterio/demo-storefront/client/README.md

 Static HTML5 files are generated which are hosted using an NGINX docker instance

-See deployment information in root of repository for futher information
+See deployment information in root of repository for further information

 To build the project run: